 - Run 3.5-4 miles at a slightly slower pace

 Once again, the idea is to make small improvements your body can handle and adjust to for massive progress over time.
-If you can sustainably add a quarter mile to your run each week, you’ll be covering marathon distances in no time.
+If you can sustainably add a quarter mile to your run each week, you’ll be covering marathon distances

 Overload Principle for Speed